peterjohnlawrence/IntelligentGraph/README.md

         <http://inova8.com/fascicled>,
         <http://inova8.com/hangers> .
 ```
+# Script Writing

+Scripts are any valid Python.

+Context is provided to each script in the form of the following variables:

+g:
+s:
+p:

 # What next?
-IntelligentGraph opens up all sorts of data analysis capabilities which can now becomne agents within the graph rather than external code.
+IntelligentGraph opens up all sorts of data analysis capabilities which can now become agents within the graph rather than external code.

 ## Data Analysis